twilight-rs/twilight-rs.github.io/src/chapter_1_crates/section_7_first_party/section_4_util.md

 # Util

-`twilight-util` is a utility crate that adds utilities to the twilight ecosystem that are not fit in any other crate.
-Currently it contrains a trait to make extracting data from Discord identifiers *Snowflakes* easier.
+`twilight-util` is a utility crate that adds utilities to the twilight ecosystem that do not fit in any other crate.
+Currently, it contains a trait to make extracting data from Discord identifiers (Snowflakes) easier.

 ## Installation